recurshawn/recurshawn/README.md

 Other technologies I use and (am actively exploring) are Web 3.0 and Deep Learning.

-**I'm currently building the future of social interactions online 👀** Ping me on Twitter if you want to help out!

 ## 🔧My Solo Projects:
 ### [💬 WhatSharer.com](https://whatsharer.com)